 Though the vast majority of the train members headed southward, most historians believe today that the group easily could have made the northern trek with little difficulty.
 And in fact, those that did, including Malinda Cameron Scott, and her children, along with the Page Family and others, did successfully make the trek, arriving safely in California in October 1857.

 As the Fancher train moved south without a pass from the Mormons, contact with the local settlers became more abrasive.
 Rumors began to circulate that among the Fancher party were members of a mob that killed Mormon founder Joseph Smith, Jr. years previously.
 The rumors were embellished with each telling and by the time the wagon train reached Cedar City, reports of gross misconduct were believed.
 With hungry bellies and injured feelings, the Fancher train proceeded through Cedar City westward as the locals held meetings to determine what was to be done about the interlopers.

-At dawn on September 7, 1857 the travelers were besieged by Mormon-allied Paiute and militiamen disguised as Indians.
-Though the wagons were drawn into a circle, making a strong defensive barrier, seven were killed and sixteen wounded in the first assault.
-For the next five days the siege continued while the wagon train resisted.
+At dawn on September 7, 1857, the travelers were besieged by Mormon-allied Paiute and militiamen disguised as Indians.
+Though the wagons were drawn into a circle, making a strong defensive barrier, seven were killed and 16 wounded in the first assault.
+For the next five days, the siege continued while the wagon train resisted.

 On Thursday evening, September 10th, Major John M. Higbee handed John D. Lee orders from Colonel Isaac C. Haight in Cedar City to “decoy the emigrants from their position, and kill all of them that could talk.

 On Friday morning, September 11, 1857, John D. Lee carried a flag of truce to the encamped wagon train.
 The party, low on water and ammunition, welcomed the militiamen believing that they had arrived to save them.
 The emigrants were made an offer to leave all of their possessions to the Indians and be conducted safely back to Cedar City.